gun safe interior ideas

 Pros:

-• No electricity needed, making them useful in locations without power supply.
+• No electricity is needed, making them useful in locations without power supply.

 • Often reusable by drying out the desiccant packets.